-- accountancy firms: such as the 'Big Four' - KPMG, EY, Pricewaterhouse Coopers and Deloitte.
-These companies employ internal auditors to perform audits on behalf of their clients within their clients' businesses and organisations;
+- accountancy firms: such as the 'big four' - KPMG, EY, PwC and Deloitte.
+These companies employ internal auditors to perform audits on behalf of their clients within their clients' businesses and organisations.

 - public sector: delivering in-house audits in organisations such as central government departments, local authorities, regulators and higher education institutions.

 Opportunities for employment in internal auditing are worldwide.
 IIA has a wide scope, comprised of roughly 8,000 members from the UK and Ireland alone.
 It's also a part of the Global IIA, which operates across 190 countries.

 - Barclay Simpson - Internal Audit Jobs

 You may want to consider sending speculative applications to raise interest from prospective employers.
 Recruitment agencies also handle vacancies.

 Training varies by employer but is typically carried out on the job.
 It's also possible to take professional qualifications with IIA, which are available at various levels: